FlavScents AInsights Entry for Delta-Octalactone (CAS: 698-76-0)

 7. Toxicology, Safety & Exposure Considerations

 Delta-octalactone is considered safe for use in food and fragrance applications at typical exposure levels.
-For oral exposure, it has a high margin of safety with no adverse effects reported at typical use levels.
-Dermal exposure in fragrance applications is generally safe, though IFRA guidelines should be consulted to avoid potential sensitization.
-Inhalation exposure is minimal due to its low volatility, but occupational safety measures should be observed during handling.
+For oral exposure, it has a high margin of safety, with no adverse effects reported at typical use levels.
+Dermal exposure in fragrance applications is generally safe, with low potential for irritation or sensitization.
+Inhalation exposure is minimal due to its low volatility, but occupational exposure should be managed with standard safety practices.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature